Where Government Intersects Business

 Intersection of Government Procurement Law and Business

-GW's new Master of Science in Government Contracts (MSGC) program is unique in the world blending the study of government procurement law and policy taught by the Law School, with a core business curriculum taught by the School of Business.
-The program is designed to give working professionals the knowledge and skills necessary to excel in the world of Federal acquisition, and is intended for professionals from a variety of acquisition-related jobs in both Government and private industry.
+GW's new Master of Science in Government Contracts (MSGC) program is unique in the world, blending the study of government procurement law and policy (taught by faculty at GW Law), with a core business curriculum (taught by faculty of GW's School of Business).
+The program is designed to give working professionals the knowledge and skills necessary to excel in the world of federal acquisition, and it is intended for professionals from a variety of acquisition-related jobs in both government and private industry.

-Built upon the Law School's world-renowned Government Procurement Law program, with more than fifty years of educating successful government procurement lawyers and professionals, this unique program blends the study of government procurement law with a grounding in sound business principles.
-The innovative curriculum balances practice and theory, developing the skills that acquisition professionals need to become effective professionals, managers and leaders.
+Built upon the law school's world-renowned Government Procurement Law program, which offers more than 50 years of experience educating successful government procurement lawyers and professionals, this unique program blends the study of government procurement law with a grounding in sound business principles.
+The innovative curriculum balances practice and theory, helping students to develop the skills that acquisition professionals need to become effective managers and leaders.

-The only one of its kind in the United States, the Government Procurement Law program was established in 1960 by Professors Emeritus Ralph C. Nash, Jr. and John Cibinic, Jr. The program brings with it unparalleled faculty resources, course offerings, and professional development opportunities.
-The program's faculty and leadership, led by Associate Dean Daniel I. Gordon, and Professors Steven Schooner, Christopher Yukins, and Joshua Schwartz are recognized as thought leaders in government procurement, and offer students many years of experience in the federal government, private sector and academia.
+The only one of its kind in the United States, GW's Government Procurement Law Program was established in 1960 by Professors Emeritus Ralph C. Nash, Jr. and John Cibinic, Jr. The program brings with it unparalleled faculty resources, course offerings, and professional development opportunities.
+The program's faculty and leadership, including Professors Daniel I. Gordon, Steven Schooner, Christopher Yukins, and Joshua Schwartz, are recognized thought leaders in government procurement and offer students many years of experience in the federal government, private sector, and academia.